iobio/minion/readme.md

 iobio is made up of numerous micro web services that are each capable of supporting multiple apps.
 These web services can be mixed and matched to create a wide range of functionality.
 In this way a new web app can grab a set of relevant web services and then build a UI and visualization around them.

 #### Public Web Services
 You can develop apps against our public web services but due to resource constraints we can only run a set number of concurrent requests.
-Requests that can not be proccessed immediately are placed in a queue and processed in turn.
+Requests that can not be processed immediately are placed in a queue and processed in turn.
 If you need more power, you can install the web services yourself or contact us.
 All public services are located at https://github.com/iobio/minion-services

 #### Local Install
 If you need to install webservices locally there are two ways to do it
 ###### Directly
 For testing it's often easier to install minion directly and place your required services in the service directory.
 First [install minion](#download) then place your web service definition file in the ```minion/services/``` directory.
 A list of web service definition files can be found in the [minion-services](https://github.com/iobio/minion-services) repo.
-Lastly you'll need copy the tool you are turning into a web service into the ```minion/bin/``` directory or it won't run ([see create your own web service for more details](#create-your-own-web-service)).
+Lastly you'll need to copy the tool you are turning into a web service into the ```minion/bin/``` directory or it won't run ([see create your own web service for more details](#create-your-own-web-service)).
 ```
 // where someService is the service definition file for a tool (e.g. samtools) you want to turn into a webservice
 cd minion/